 In marriage, the news that a baby is on the way will not run the risk of the guy running out on the girl.

-In marriage, your sex is gonna be Great Sex, because every time you make love to your spouse, seeking union as a couple and open to a baby if it comes, you get closer to God.
+In marriage, your sex is gonna be Great Sex, because every time you have sex with your spouse, seeking union as a couple and open to a baby if it comes, you get closer to God.

 Parents, tell your kids that you want them to experience Good Sex, not Bad Sex.
 You want them to become more human, more loved, more close to God.

-Tell them, if they find someone they legitimately think they can have Good Sex with for the next 80 years, to marry the Hell out of that person and enjoy all the delights of the marriage bed.
+Tell them, if they find someone they legitimately think they can have Good Sex with for the next 80 years, to marry the Hell out of that person and enjoy all the pleasure of the marriage bed with them.

 *the 1% variance in the statistic of Bad Sex outside marriage is when, in 1% of cases, the unmarried couple engaging in Good Sex is actually already joined in marriage as the Primordial Sacrament.
 God has written marriage into his creation of human beings, and when two people truly seek one another’s good, truly want to make each other happy [which means union with God, whether or not they know that intellectually], and they celebrate that good-seeking with each other through sex, then they actually are married on the cosmic level.

 NB: We live in a fallen world, and if someone says to you, “Hey girl, let’s get married on the cosmic level,” HE IS TRYING TO TRICK YOU.
 Tell him, “Hey boy, let’s get married in the Church in front of all of our family and friends so that after we start having sex there’s a whole community of people standing by, ready to help us in good times and bad and to call you on it if you try to leave me.”
 If he balks, he wanted you as an object, not as a person he could eat breakfast with for the next 80 years.